isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An HA-enabled server initiates synchronization of the lease database after
 downtime or upon receiving the :isccmd:`ha-sync` command.
-The server uses commands
+The server uses the commands
 :isccmd:`lease4-get-page` and :isccmd:`lease6-get-page`
 to fetch leases from its partner server (lease queries).
 The size of the results
 page (the maximum number of leases to be returned in a single response to one of